 The association name is ‘<CLASSNAME1>_<CLASSNAME2>’ where <CLASSNAME1> is the source and <CLASSNAME2> the target.
 In case of a feature/information association the feature is the source.
 For feature/feature or information/information associations without explicit names the source/target are indicated by an arrowhead.

-The S-128 domain model has two base classes: feature type and information type.

 The class for geographic features is feature type and the class for information types is information type.

-CNP (Catalogue of Nautical Products) data products include Nautical Products, Electronic Chart, and Paper Chart.
 The geographic features included in the S-128 are:

-Electronic Chart: Electronic chart products like S-57 ENC, S-101 ENC and digital charts for special purposes.
+Electronic Product: Electronic navigation products like S-57 ENC, S-101 ENC, digital charts for special purposes and digital publications based upon such physical publications.

-Paper Chart: Nautical paper charts and special purpose charts published in paper format.
+Physical Product: Navigation products published in paper format.

-Nautical Products: Nautical publications, online services, S-100 compliant products and e- Navigation services and all nautical products except nautical charts.

-The CNP data products have a CatalogueOfNauticalProduct feature type.
-Attributes like featureName, issueDate and editionNumber in CatalogueOfNauticalProduct are mandatory, but others are optional.
+S-100 Service: A service that makes use of S-100 based product specifications to support data transfer.

-The abstract classes CatalogueElements and AbstractChartProducts is an abstract class from which the geographic feature classes in the Application Schema are derived.
-CatalogueElements has common attributes which are inherited by all S-128 geographic feature types.
-AbstractChartProducts has common attributes for chart type products.
-A derived class may impose additional constraints, which will be described in the definition of the derived class or the S-128 DCEG.
+CatalogueElement and NavigationalProduct is an abstract classes from which the geographic feature classes in the Application Schema are derived.
+CatalogueElement has common attributes which are inherited by all S-128 geographic feature types NavigationalProduct has common attributes product type products.
+To make sense a derived class may impose additional constraints, which will be described in the definition of the derived class or the S-128 DCEG.